marcopennekamp/lore/vm/poem.md

     - **Instruction count** (uint16)
     - **Instructions** (Instruction*)

+Note that functions backing lambdas (used with the `Lambda` instruction) may not have type parameter *bounds*.
+The VM expects all type parameters to have the bounds `Nothing` and `Any`.

 ### Instructions

 **Instructions** are encoded as variable size depending on the instruction.
 They correspond heavily to the actual instructions evaluated by the VM.
 The poem API makes some simplifications, such as providing a single dispatch operation instead of `Dispatch`, `Dispatch0`, `Dispatch1`, `Dispatch2`, and so on.
 A poem instruction may spawn multiple evaluator instructions, making it possible to hide operand lists behind the API.